 How To Calculate APR?

-To calculate the APR on your loan, you need to know; the amount borrowed, the total finance charge, and the loan’s term length.
-Follow the four steps below to calculate.
+To calculate the APR on your loan, you need to know; the total cost of credit, the terms in years and the average principal balance outstanding.
+Check out below to see how it’s calculated.

 - Interest rate: The amount charged as interest for a loan, typically expressed as an annual percentage of the outstanding loan.